 - Parents must sign a child’s application card if the child is under 18 years of age.

-- After fines reach a maximum of $5.00 patrons will not be able to check out more materials until partial or total payment is made on the fine.
+- After fines reach a maximum of $5.00 patrons or $25.00 per household will not be able to check out more materials until partial or total payment is made on the fine.

 - Patrons must be 18 years or older to check out DVDs.
 There is a limit of 2 DVDs per household until a good return habit has been established by the patron.
 After that 5 DVDs may be checked out per household.

-- The library assumes NO responsibility or financial liability for any possible damage to any player or recorder by any library material.
+- The library assumes NO responsibility or financial liability for any damaged materials, books or equipment checked out by patrons.

-- There is a Library Return on the south side (Spring Street) of the building.
-We ask you to please put DVDs and audio books in the media side of the drop.
+- There is a Library Return on the south side (Spring Street) and the north side of the building.
+We ask you to please put DVDs in the media side of the drop.

-- You may request an item be placed on reserve for you if it is not in.
+- You may request an item be placed on reserve for you if it is not available.
 You will be called, emailed or text messaged when the item becomes available for pick up.

-- The library reserves the right to refuse borrowing privileges to any patron who is delinquent in returning materials or paying fines.
+- The library reserves the right to refuse borrowing privileges to any patron who is delinquent in returning materials, equipment or paying fines.